vick-ram/nexios/docs/community/integrations/tasks.md

 A robust background task management system for Nexios applications, providing a simple yet powerful way to run, monitor, and manage asynchronous tasks.

+This system allows you to execute time-consuming operations without blocking your API responses, making your application more responsive and scalable.

 ## Features

+Key capabilities that make background task management efficient and reliable:

 - 🚀 Simple task creation and management
 - 🔄 Built-in task status tracking